Mindarie - Quinns Rocks - Jindalee

 Population growth drivers in Mindarie - Quinns Rocks - Jindalee are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Mindarie-Quinns Rocks-Jindalee is approximately 24,672 as of November 2025.
-This figure represents an increase of 3,908 people since the 2021 Census, which reported a population of 20,764.
-The change is inferred from the estimated resident population of 23,802 in June 2024 and an additional 866 validated new addresses since the Census date.
-This results in a population density ratio of 1,945 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 18.8% since the 2021 census exceeds the national average of 8.9%, positioning it as a growth leader in its region.
-Overseas migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on AreaSearch's analysis, Mindarie - Quinns Rocks - Jindalee's population is around 25,124 as of Feb 2026.
+This reflects an increase of 4,360 people (21.0%) since the 2021 Census, which reported a population of 20,764 people.
+The change is inferred from the estimated resident population of 23,802 from the ABS as of June 2024 and an additional 876 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,981 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Mindarie - Quinns Rocks - Jindalee's 21.0% growth since the 2021 census exceeded the national average (9.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 50.0% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for Australian statistical areas, with the area expected to expand by 3,805 persons to reach a total of 28,477 by 2041, reflecting a gain of 11.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 3,805 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 9.9% in total over the 17 years.

 Frequently Asked Questions - Population